CyVerse-learning-materials/astrocontainers_workshop_2018/atmosphere/boot.rst

 - Wait for it to become active

 - It will now be booting up!
-This will take 2-10 minutes, depending.
+This will take 2-10 minutes.
 Just wait!
 Don't reload or anything.

 |atmo-6|